stopwartoken/swt/README.md

 - X: https://x.com/StopwarTokenOrg
 - Discord: https://discord.gg/PktJPn3Unb

+---

+### Project Notes

+STOPWARTOKEN is deployed without presale, marketing allocations, or external funding.
+The project operates without centralized roles or incentives.

+All mechanisms are fully executed on-chain.
+Interaction with the token and related contracts requires no trust in any entity, and all actions can be independently verified.

+> This repository is published solely for transparency.
+> It does not solicit investment, engagement, or support.
+> Any further use or analysis is at the discretion of third parties.

+---

-> No support via GitHub issues.
-Official updates are published on the channels above.
+_No support via GitHub issues.
+Official updates are published on the channels above._